Hypertrophic cardiomyopathy: Genetics

-Familial hypertrophic cardiomyopathy is inherited as an autosomal dominant trait and is attributed to mutations in one of a number of genes that encode for the sarcomere proteins.
+Familial hypertrophic cardiomyopathy is inherited as an autosomal dominant trait which is attributed to mutations in one of several genes that encode for the sarcomere proteins, and most diagnosed individuals will have an affected parent.
+Occasionally, both copies of the gene will be defective, a condition that may lead to a more severe manifestation of the disease.

-Currently, about 50–60% of people with a high index of clinical suspicion for HCM will have a mutation identified in at least one of nine sarcomeric genes.
+Currently, about 40–60% of people with HCM will have a mutation identified in at least one of nine sarcomeric genes.
 Approximately 40% of these mutations occur in the β-myosin heavy chain gene on chromosome 14 q11.2-3, and approximately 40% involve the cardiac myosin-binding protein C gene.
-Since HCM is typically an autosomal dominant trait, children of a single HCM parent have 50% chance of inheriting the disease-causing mutation.
-Whenever such a mutation is identified, family-specific genetic testing can be used to identify relatives at-risk for the disease, although clinical severity and age of onset cannot be predicted.An insertion/deletion polymorphism in the gene encoding for angiotensin converting enzyme (ACE) alters the clinical phenotype of the disease.
-The D/D (deletion/deletion) genotype of ACE is associated with more marked hypertrophy of the left ventricle and may be associated with higher risk of adverse outcomes.
+Since HCM is typically an autosomal dominant trait, children of a single HCM parent have a 50% chance of inheriting the disease-causing mutation.
+Whenever such a mutation is identified, family-specific genetic testing can be used to identify relatives at risk for the disease, although clinical severity and age of onset cannot be predicted.An insertion/deletion polymorphism in the gene encoding for angiotensin converting enzyme (ACE) alters the clinical phenotype of the disease.
+The D/D (deletion/deletion) genotype of ACE is associated with more marked hypertrophy of the left ventricle and may be associated with a higher risk of adverse outcomes.

+Over 1400 mutations have been identified in genes known to lead to HCM.
 Some mutations could have more harmful potential compared to others (β-myosin heavy chain).
 For example, troponin T mutations were originally associated with a 50% mortality before the age of 40.
 However, a more recent and larger study found a similar risk to other sarcomeric protein mutations.
-The age at disease onset of HCM with MYH7 is earlier and leads to more severe symptoms.
+The age at disease onset of HCM with MYH7 mutations is earlier and leads to more severe symptoms.
 Moreover, mutations on troponin C can alter Ca+2 sensibility on force development in cardiac muscle, these mutations are named after the amino acid that was changed after the location in which it happened, such as A8V, A31S, C84Y and D145E.

+Pathophysiology

+Ventricular hypertrophy causes a dynamic pressure gradient across the left ventricular outflow tract (LVOT), which is associated with further narrowing of the outflow during systole.
+Pulling of the mitral valve leaflets towards the septum contributes to the outflow obstruction.
+This pulling is thought to occur by several proposed mechanisms, including the flow of blood through the narrowed outflow tract resulting in a higher velocity, and less pressure via the Venturi effect.
+This low pressure then causes the anterior leaflet of the mitral valve to be pulled into the outflow tract, resulting in further obstruction.

+The hypertrophied (thickened) left ventricular wall in HCM requires a greater oxygen demand.
+This increased oxygen demand of the enlarged heart muscle, combined with fibrosis (scarring) of the heart muscle and a reduced flow through thick-walled coronary arteries results in an oxygen deficit to the heart muscle.
+These pathophysiological changes result in the anginal (exertional chest pain) symptoms sometimes seen in HCM.